Positive family relationships when you have an autistic child

-You can strengthen your family relationships and quality of life by:
+You can strengthen your family relationships by:

-- focusing on relationships within your family
+- focusing on relationships with your children and other family members

-- focusing on your family strengths
+- focusing on your family’s strengths

 - building your family’s resilience.

-If you and your family members can maintain healthy and positive relationships with each other, it will really help to make your family strong in times of crisis and in the long term.
+All the members of your family have different relationships with each other.
+These relationships are all equally important in building a strong family.
+If you and your family members maintain healthy and positive relationships with each other, it helps to make your family strong in times of crisis and in the long term.

 Your relationship with your partner

-Your relationships with your children
+Relationships with and among your children

 Your relationship with extended family

-Focusing on your family strengths
+Focusing on your family’s strengths

 Building your family’s resilience